pzim-devdata/Tools-for-Linux/Start_in_another_workspace/README.md

 ## Description :

-Here is a script for starting a program in another worhspace for Linux.
+Here is a script for starting a program in another workspace for Linux.
 Works with wmctrl.

 You can use this script with Nemo or Nautilus in order to laugh any application quickly and easily :blush:.
 Install them in this directory :